mkieblesz/local-workspace/README.md

 ### Tasks for this repo

+* env.read_env() for navigator and directory-api in settings or consider removing it so more consistent with docker and production (this function is only used for local anyways)
+* replace env.read_env() to read .new_env, .new_env.links, .new_env.links.proxy, .new_env.test
 * directory-api settings change localhost:9200 to es:9200 so its accessible from docker
 * linking by domain from within containers (can add same hosts file)
 * make proxy work for host and docker